 INSTRUCTIONAL MATERIAL FOR CERTAIN STUDENTS WITH DISABILITIES

-REQUEST FOR MATERIALS
+REQUEST FOR SPECIALIZED INSTRUCTIONAL MATERIALS

+The Disability Services Office will then make a request to the publishers.
+Requests typically take at least 2 weeks to process.
 A publisher or manufacturer may require that a request made by Navarro College include from each student signed statement described in 19 Administrative Code 4.206(c).

 In order to facilitate students getting their materials in a timely manner, instructors and academic departments shall comply with Navarro College’s procedures for turning in materials and reading lists by the established deadlines.